 When I first started reading Charlotte Mason's writings, I was so excited about what I was learning, that with my husband's help I started my own evening group meetings.
-As I was relatively new to the state, without a car, and didn't have participate in field trips or lessons outside the home, I knew few home educating parents at all.
+As I was relatively new to the state, without a car, and didn't participate in field trips or lessons outside the home, I knew few home educating parents at all.
 It was in the year that the Original Homeschooling Series was published by Tyndale House and was first being purchased by curious parents that I wrote up a small message and sent it into the state homeschool newsletter.
 The note read something like this:

 All those who have read Susan Macaulay's For the Children's Sake and are interested in discussing Charlotte Mason's philosophy and method of education, or wish to learn more, call Karen Andreola for the time, date, and directions.
 Bring nursing children only, please.